mar69287/Code-Universe/README.md

 # Code-Universe
 A full CRUD application that aims to foster a collaborative and inclusive community of developers by providing a platform for them to connect, share knowledge, and work together on projects and competitions.
-Ultimataely promoting innovation and productivity in the field of software development.
+Ultimately promoting innovation and productivity in the field of software development.

 ## Benefits
 * **Networking:** Developers can work together on projects and competitions, share knowledge, and learn from one another.